-Before 2017, the NLP landscape was dominated by Recurrent Neural Networks (RNNs) and Long Short-Term Memory networks (LSTMs).
-While powerful, these architectures fundamentally processed data sequentially.
-This presented two massive bottlenecks: training could not be easily parallelized, and models struggled to retain information across long sequences due to vanishing gradients.
+Before 2017, NLP ran on RNNs and LSTMs -- architectures that processed data sequentially.
+Two bottlenecks followed: training could not be parallelized, and models lost information across long sequences to vanishing gradients.

 The Intuition Behind Attention